Today I’m looking at a website that claims you can win free prizes – but is it for real?

-If you’re looking for a way to potentially win prizes and make money for free online; there are some options.
+If you’re looking for a way to potentially win prizes and make money for free online; there are ways you can do that.

 Although, with free online Sweepstakes, many people are understandably suspicious that they could be scams.

-There are some red flags for me here – including; millions of visitors to their site each month and only a small number of winners!?
+For me, there are some red flags for here – including; millions of visitors to their site each month and only a small number of winners!?

 Also, you have no idea what your odds of winning really are and a high risk of SPAM if you hand your details over.